-In popular framework, the Grid System cannot span rows because there is no concept of rows in the layout system.
-If you have incorporated the BootStrap grid and the web designer introduces a design which span rows, you will not be able to implement it even though your target browsers might support Grid.
+In popular frameworks, the Grid System cannot span rows because there is no concept of rows in the layout system.
+If you have incorporated the BootStrap grid and the web designer introduces a design which spans rows, you will not be able to implement it even though your target browsers might support Grid.

 Instead of using optimized codes, generic codes can affect performance and especially when you are trying to improve it, you might have to battle the decisions of the framework.

-Many developers only use framework to write CSS and have often been found to contain limited CSS knowledge.
-This could be a case of concern for web developing companies if their front end developers do not know how to write CSS.
+Many developers only use frameworks to write CSS and have often been found to contain limited CSS knowledge.
+This could be a case of concern for web developing companies if their front-end developers do not know how to write CSS.
 While Framework is here to stay, it is imperative to also be ready for the day it gets out of favour.
-Lack of CSS Knowledge could limit your career.
+A lack of CSS Knowledge could limit your career.

-Since it’s inception in 2011 built by a Twitter developer and identified as a Twitter Blueprint, BootStrap has secured it’s place in the front end development and has been considered as one of the most stable, elaborate and trendiest front-end frameworks.
+Since its inception in 2011 built by a Twitter developer and identified as a Twitter Blueprint, BootStrap has secured its place in front-end development and has been considered one of the most stable, elaborate and trendiest front-end frameworks.

-BootStrap is built with Flexbox and easy to use.
+Bootstrap is built with Flexbox and is easy to use.
 It is indeed for Bootstrap that developers today can create responsive web pages with much ease.
-However, the presence of some versatile components such as the card component which can be used to display every type of content images, videos and texts and also the responsive navigation bar.
+However, the presence of some versatile components such as the card component which can be used to display every type of content images, videos and text and also the responsive navigation bar.
 For most components, you also have a ready-made colour scheme to pick from.
 With the help of BootStrap, adding carousels, dynamic tooltips or dropdown boxes simply involves writing the appropriate markup.
 It also provides great typography.
-Basic HTML form elements like radioboxes, checkboxes and select options have also been restyled and rendered a modern feel.
+Basic HTML form elements like radio boxes, checkboxes and select options have also been restyled and rendered a modern feel.

-And until you learn to master the CSS, BootStrap can assist you in creating functional and attractive web designs while you are in the learning curve.
+And until you learn to master the CSS, BootStrap can assist you in creating functional and attractive web designs while you are on the learning curve.